Professional Concrete Leveling: A Homeowner’s Guide

 If you have identified signs of concrete settlement on your property, taking action sooner rather than later prevents the problem from escalating.
 Here is how to move forward.

-Step 1: Schedule a Free Inspection
+Step 1: Get a Free, No-Obligation Inspection

 The first step is a professional assessment of your concrete.
 Vesta Foundation Solutions offers free inspections across Oklahoma City, Tulsa, Edmond, and the surrounding areas.
 During the inspection, a trained technician will evaluate the extent of the settlement, identify the likely cause, and recommend the best course of action.

-Step 2: Review Your Options
+Step 2: We’ll Explain Your Custom Solution

 Based on the inspection findings, your technician will explain whether concrete leveling, repair, or replacement is the right solution for your specific situation.
 You will receive a clear recommendation backed by a thorough analysis of your concrete and soil conditions.

-Step 3: Schedule the Work
+Step 3: Schedule the Repair on Your Time

 Once you approve the plan, the leveling work can typically be scheduled within days.
 Most residential projects are completed in a single visit, often in just a few hours.

-Step 4: Enjoy Your Level Concrete
+Step 4: Use Your Restored Concrete Right Away

 After the leveling is complete, you can immediately use your restored concrete surfaces.
 No waiting for curing, no roping off areas, and no worrying about when it will be safe to walk on.